-As the name suggest, the act is your attempted performance.
+As the name suggests, the act is your attempted performance.
 It doesn’t matter whether it was successful or not; what is important is that you tried to the best of your abilities.
 In forex, the act pertains to actually taking demo or live trades.

 You must always remember that you cannot actively watch yourself when you trade.
 Instead of mindlessly going through the motions, you need to make a conscious effort to take a third-person point of view, record everything you can of your performance, and analyze what you did right and what you did wrong.

 After you have properly recorded what you have done, you now need to take the steps needed to change the things that need changing.
-Ask questions like, “which pairs do I trade well?”, “which pairs do I do poorly?”, “what market times are more suitable for my systems?”, etc. By actively doing this everyday, you are able to jumpstart competence and develop your skills much, much faster.
+Ask questions like, “which pairs do I trade well?”, “which pairs do I do poorly?”, “what market times are more suitable for my systems?”, etc. By actively doing this every day, you are able to jumpstart competence and develop your skills much, much faster.

-By engaging in deliberate practice every day, not only does it become easier but the effect of the recording, reviewing and making adjustments turns one trading experience into many–thus speeding up the learning process.
+By engaging in deliberate practice every day, not only does it become easier but the effect of the recording, reviewing, and making adjustments turns one trading experience into many–thus speeding up the learning process.
 Getting a jump start on this process is not hard at all.
-In fact you’ve got all the tools you need right at your fingertips!
+In fact, you’ve got all the tools you need right at your fingertips!

 For now, we’ll let that sink in for all you new, and experienced, traders out there, and be sure to check out part two next week.
 Until then, you can begin your own “deliberate practice” process by creating your own online trading journal.
 See ya soon!